Plains spadefoot toad: Ecology, behaviour and physiology

 Spea bombifrons are famous for thriving in xeric environments, but a related species, Scaphiopus holbrookii has similar adaptation but does not live in similar extreme environments.
 The adults of this species is primarily fossorial for most of the year, but terrestrial during warm, wet periods.
 It only enters the water for breeding when nocturnal temperatures are at their yearly maximums and within 2–3 days of rain.
 The tadpoles hatch from eggs after 2 days and metamorphose within 2 weeks.
 Froglets hide in cracks and shade and live off stored tissue in their tails until they can start feeding as adults.

-Frogs can only live where the ground is suitable for burrowing, and reproduce within 1 km of where they aestivate.
-Like all frogs, they are immobilized by low temperatures.
+Toads can only live where the ground is suitable for burrowing, and reproduce within 1 km of where they aestivate.
+Like all amphibians, they are immobilized by low temperatures.
 This species prefers to burrow near large objects such as logs or rocks.
 They like to live near a water source, but this can be a subterranean patch of wet sand.

 They have many predators, especially the hognose snake (Heterodon nasicus).
 Garter snakes predate most tadpoles, but often are not found in the desert, preferring riparian habitats.
 Many birds are opportunistic predators including burrowing owls and most wading birds.
 The tadpoles are also predated on by cannibal morphs, dragonfly larvae, giant scavenger beetles, and mosquito fish.
 Occasionally they will be eaten by Swainson's hawk and burrowing rodents.

 There have been a few parasites reported in at least 1 study: Polystoma nearcticum, Aplectana incerta, Aplectana itzocanensis, and Physaloptera spp.